mike99mac/minimy-mike99mac/gcode/README.md

 | faceUpsideDown.nc | 19.875" wide x 32.295" high | Remaining cuts on the top face with panel rotated 180 degrees |
 | leftSide.nc       | 7.386" wide x 11.875" high| Cuts on the assembled left side |
 | righttSide.nc     | 7.386" wide x 11.875" high| Cuts on the assembled right side |

+If you don't have a CNC machine, all of the cuts can be done on a table saw with dado blades.

 ## Prepare for assembly
 Final assembly of the carcass can take place when you have: